Joey Meneses Preview, Player Props: Nationals vs. Orioles

 Joey Meneses At The Plate

-- Meneses has an OPS of .735, fueled by an OBP of .326 to go with a slugging percentage of .408.
-All three of those stats lead Washington hitters this season.
+- Meneses has an OPS of .733, fueled by an OBP of .326 to go with a slugging percentage of .407.
+All three of those stats are best among Washington hitters this season.

-- Among qualifying hitters, he ranks 24th in batting average, while his on-base percentage ranks 77th and he is 98th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 26th, his on-base percentage ranks 75th, and he is 99th in the league in slugging.

-- He has hit a home run in 7.4% of his games this year, and 2.1% of his trips to the dish.
+- He has homered in 7.4% of his games this season, and 2% of his plate appearances.

-- Meneses has had at least one RBI in 35.1% of his games this year (52 of 148), with more than one RBI 20 times (13.5%).
-He has also accounted for three or more of his team's runs in 11 contests.
+- In 52 games this year (34.9%), Meneses has picked up an RBI, and in 20 of those games (13.4%) he had more than one.
+He has also driven in three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.